README: Making a successful GSoC Proposal

 • Explain any and all technologies you plan to use and explain WHY you are using them.

 • Have a timeline of what you will have for each of the evaluations.
-Failure to deliver without speaking to your mentor and adjusting your milestones can and in my opinion SHOULD result in failure.
+Failure to deliver without speaking to your mentor and adjusting your milestones can and, in my opinion, SHOULD result in you being failed.
 At any of the evaluations prior to the final, you are booted from the program if we fail you.
 I’d recommend breaking it up into phases or weekly.

 If your proposal is less than 6 to 8 pages, you didn’t include enough details.

-Note: Something that will get your propsoal rejected right away is re-using sayyy your final year project proposal without bothering to change it.
+Note: Something that will get your proposal rejected right away is re-using sayyy your final year project proposal without bothering to change it.

 We can identify low-effort proposals.
-Talk to us while you write your propsoals!
+Talk to us while you write your proposals!

 Examples of successful proposals